hherb/localknowledge/manual/project_management.md

 - Last worked on date
 - Click functionality to select a project

+#### Project Detail Widget

+The `ProjectDetailWidget` class in `localknowledge.ui.project_detail_widget` provides a detailed view of a project with:

+- Project title and edit button
+- Hypothesis and counterhypothesis editing
+- Research questions management
+- Tabbed interface for questions, bookmarks, citations, and drafts

+#### Hypothesis Widget

+The `HypothesisWidget` class in `localknowledge.ui.hypothesis_widget` provides a widget for editing hypotheses with:

+- Hypothesis text editing
+- Counterhypothesis text editing
+- Save functionality

+#### Research Question Widget

+The `ResearchQuestionWidget` class in `localknowledge.ui.research_question_widget` provides a widget for managing research questions with:

+- List of existing questions with delete buttons
+- Form for adding new questions
+- Question and details editing

 ### Using the Project Manager

 The project manager can be used as a plugin in the RWB or as a standalone application: